1638 Calabrian earthquakes: Damage and casualties

-June 9

 The June 9 nighttime earthquake registered a magnitude of 6.7 and a maximum Mercalli intensity of X. It affected the region of Sila, where six villages were destroyed.
 Extreme damage was reported in Catanzaro and Crotone, as well as in 13 other villages.
-The earthquake caused a large surface-fault rupture measuring 96.6 km long and 0.8-meters tall.
-The fault rupture was visible, extending from Petilia Policastro to Sila, near the eastern shore of Ampollino Lake.

-The earthquake was preceded by two strong foreshocks in the early morning and afternoon, alerting many residents to stay outdoors.
+It was preceded by two strong foreshocks in the early morning and afternoon, alerting many residents to stay outdoors.
 Despite the severity of damage, only 52 people were killed.

+Aftermath

+Shortly after the March earthquakes, Ettore Capecelatro, an official from the Kingdom of Naples was ordered to survey the damaged area.
+He returned to Naples in May.
+His survey became the basis for the government's decision on distributing aid and assistance.
+The Neapolitan court wanted to reduce revenue loss by rebuilding production and creating new business opportunities.
+Villages and towns where property were destroyed or had people killed were completely exempted from paying tax for five years.
+There were a total of 36 villages given the five-year tax relief.
+Forty-five villages which were categorised as "damaged but not destroyed" were given one year of tax relief.
+Several villages made appeals for their tax exemption re-evaluated after the June earthquake.